brotkrueml/byt_coordconverter/Documentation/Installation/Index.rst

 .. note::

-   The extension in version 3.x needs at least PHP 7.4 and supports TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11.
+   The extension in version 3.x needs at least PHP 7.4 and supports TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11 LTS.

    Use version 2.1.3 for TYPO3 v8 LTS or older PHP versions.